How Do Clouds Float? (Floating Clouds)

 Clouds float on the amount of water vapor, the air’s temperatures, the wind, and the interplay of other air masses.
 The average puffy cloud, called a cumulus cloud, floats about one mile above the earth’s surface.
 Stratus clouds and giant blankets lie across the sky and float about one mile.
 Wispy clouds in the sky called cirrus clouds float around three and a half miles up the highest clouds.
 Noctilucent clouds can float up to 53 miles in the sky.

-Using cloud height information, you can calculate how far away a cloud or thunderstorm is.
+You can calculate how far away a cloud or thunderstorm is using cloud height information.
 If you look up 45 degrees from the horizon, you will make a 45-45-90 right triangle.
 The two legs of this triangle are the same.

 Read More: